Prepare for a career in the global economy with the Business & Accounting Pathway.

 Students gain accounting, financial and management skills to help employers and organizations function efficiently and plan for the future

 The Business & Accounting Program degree is designed for students who wish to explore and prepare for a wide range of career options in business, accounting, finance, management, marketing, or related fields.
-Students may participate in the Rocky Mountain Investment Challenge, business startup weekend, Rotoract and Future Business Leaders of America-Phi Beta Lambda.
+Students may participate in the Rocky Mountain Investment Challenge, Business Startup Weekend, Rotaract and Phi Theta Kappa Honor Society.

 The Pathway Program is a great option for students who want a broad understanding of this area, those who intend to continue their education at a four-year institution, as well as those who are unsure which Business and Accounting program is best for them.
 Students can easily transfer into a specific Business and Accounting program after starting here.

 Accounting is the backbone of business: keeping track of money, determining value and analyzing growth opportunities.
 Students in this program learn how to maintain financial records, budget, prepare and analyze reports, and follow policies and regulations.
 Students may participate in the Rocky Mountain Investment Challenge, Business Startup Weekend, Rotaract and Phi Theta Kappa Honor Society.

 The Accounting Services program is geared for students who want to enter the workforce after two years of study.
 Careers include bookkeepers, accounting and auditing clerks, tax preparers, billing clerks, and payroll clerks.